shruti2522/maze-solver/README.md

-# C++ Maze Generator and Solver Interactive
+# C++ Maze Generator and Solver

-A C++ implementation of a NxN maze generation and solving (either by an algorithm or by user).
+A C++ implementation of a NxN maze generator and solver.

 ## Usage:
 ```